Night Night at the First Landing

 Night Night at the First Landing is the debut studio album by American singer-songwriter Madeline Kenney.
 It was released on September 1, 2017, via Company Records.

 Background

-The album was written by Kenney and was produced by Chaz Bundick, who is also known as Chaz Bear.
+The album was written by Kenney and was produced by Chaz Bear, who is also known as Toro y Moi.
 The songs in the album were described as "seeming to focus more on moody thoughtfulness than a specific message."
 PopMatters rated the album with 8 out of 10 and described it as a reliably satisfying listen.

 Kenney was initially unfamiliar with the musical style of Bear, who asked her if he could produce the album.
-She said "Chaz came to one of our shows and afterwards he came up to me and was like, ‘That was really great.
-I want to record you’ and I was like, ‘Okay!’ and ‘Oh, whatever!’".
+She said "Chaz came to one of our shows and afterwards he came up to me and was like, 'That was really great.
+I want to record you' and I was like, 'Okay!' and 'Oh, whatever!'".